mathesh-me/argocd-prep-guide/argocd/private-repositories/private-helm-repo.md

 ### How to Add Private Helm Repositories?

-- Same as adding private Git repositories, we have to add private Helm repositories as K8S secret.
+- Same as adding private Git repositories, we have to **add private Helm repositories as K8S secret**.

 We can add our creds using the following ways: